 All three members of the band are from Iran: Ehsan Yadollahi (Tar/Setar), Rossana Azhandeh (vocals) and Nima Moshgbar (percussion).
 Their performance is normally in two parts.
 During the first part, the ensemble plays the most popular traditional songs of Iran.
 The songs are from the 1920s-1930s and can be either instrumental or vocal.
 The band attempts to perform these pieces in precisely the same way as they were composed.
 In the second set, Ehsan’s own compositions, which are based on early 20th century poetry is performed.
 The choice of selected poems is about the life of immigrants, and the difficulties they may experience while following their dreams.
 The meaning of the poetry and its’ rhythm are finely balanced with melodies to express a sincere emotional quality.

 ASA is an Alternative Rock-Iranian outfit.
 Eastern modes are inspired by Western Rock motifs, which are based on the musician’s current emotion.
 A frame is composed for every song, but the melodies and tunes may be different every time the song is performed.
 There are currently four musicians in the band: Ehsan Yadollahi (tar) and Keivan Valamanesh (guitar) from Iran, Sam Van Renne (synthesizer) and Pat Seynaeve (bass guitar) from Belgium.

-SABA is the name of some sort of breeze in Iran during the morning.
-It brings the fresh air to us like the music we play.
-We are working on original melodies from middle east.
-The framework for each song is the same as the original songs, but we improvise according to the core melodies.
-It’s the sound of middle east brought to Belgium by SABA.
-We also do free improvisation over some maqams from Iranain/Syrian folk/traditional music”.
+SABA is the Iranian word for morning breeze.
+“It brings fresh air like the music we play”, says Ehsan.
+“We are working on original melodies from the Middle East.
+The framework for each song is the same as the original, but we improvise along the core melodies.
+It’s the sound of Middle East brought to you by SABA.
+We also do free improvisation over some maqams from Iranian/Syrian folk/traditional music”.